Olga Berggolts: Honours and legacy

 A minor planet 3093 Bergholz discovered by Soviet astronomer Tamara Smirnova in 1971 is named after her.
 A street in the Nevsky District bears her name, as well as a central street in Uglich.
 A monument in her memory was opened in Saint Petersburg in May 2015.
-Also on June the complete collection of diaries by Olga Bergholz was published for the first time by the Russian State Archive of Literature and Art.
+Also on June the complete collection of diaries by Olga Berggolts was published for the first time by the Russian State Archive of Literature and Art.
 A crater on Venus is named after her.

-American playwright Ivan Fuller wrote a play about Bergholz in 2009 called Awake in Me.
+American playwright Ivan Fuller wrote a play about Berggolts in 2009 called Awake in Me.